Death by a Thousand Cuts (song)

 "Death by a Thousand Cuts" is a song by the American singer-songwriter Taylor Swift from her seventh studio album, Lover (2019).
 Written and produced by Swift and Jack Antonoff, it is an upbeat, pop breakup song.
 Unlike Swift's previous autobiographical breakup songs, "Death by a Thousand Cuts" was influenced by her friends and fictional characters; she cited the 2019 romantic comedy film Someone Great as a key inspiration.
 The lyrics are based on character dynamics from the film, as they portray the protagonist's attempts to overcome the painful remnants of a failed relationship.

-Critics received "Death by a Thousand Cuts" with mixed reviews, although it usually received a compliment for one of its parts in reviews of Lover.
+Critics compared "Death by a Thousand Cuts" to the works of many different artists.
 Commercially, the song charted in Australia, Canada, and the United States; it has received certifications in Australia, Brazil, New Zealand, and the United Kingdom.
 Swift performed "Death by a Thousand Cuts" at the one-off City of Lover concert and on NPR's Tiny Desk Concert in 2019, and multiple times during the Eras Tour (2023-24).

 Background

 In March 2019, Elle issued Swift's essay called "30 Things I Learned Before Turning 30", which featured the singer questioning her songwriting skills―she was anxious about being in a healthy relationship, since most of her catalogue consists of songs about failed love experiences.
 Swift recalled being questioned about whether her successful songwriting would be impeded if she were to finally find happiness.
 Her solution turned out to be going back to her roots of getting inspiration taken from other people experiences or books and movies, as she used to do when she began writing at the age of 12.
-She told during her NPR Tiny Desk concert that some of her friends finished their love encounters while she was developing Lover, and she absorbed various books and movies regarding breakups, that gave her idea to write a "Death by a Thousand Cuts".
-Swift elaborated on Elvis Duran and the Morning Show, that one of the works that influenced the song was 2019 romantic comedy film Someone Great, written and directed by Jennifer Kaytin Robinson.
+She told during her NPR Tiny Desk Concert that some of her friends finished their love encounters while she was developing Lover, and she absorbed various books and movies regarding breakups, that gave her idea to write a "Death by a Thousand Cuts".
+Swift elaborated on Elvis Duran and the Morning Show that one of the works that influenced the song was the 2019 romantic comedy film Someone Great, written and directed by Jennifer Kaytin Robinson.
 The film's director showed her appreciation on Instagram, revealing that her movie was mainly inspired by Swift's 2014 album 1989, and especially its closer "Clean".